PiwikPRO/PPMS-PublicDocs/data_collection/web/guides.rst

 * track all content blocks present on page (visible and not visible): ``_paq.push(["trackAllContentImpressions"]);``
 * track only the visible blocks: ``_paq.push(["trackVisibleContentImpressions"]);``

-.. note:: ``trackVisibleContentImpressions`` will watch displayed content continuously and will send updates when new content will show up on screen
+.. note:: :ref:`trackVisibleContentImpressions<jtc-api-trackVisibleContentImpressions>` will watch displayed content continuously and will send updates when new content shows up on the screen

 For more information visit the :ref:`Content tracking<jtc-api-content-tracking>` section of the JavaScript Tracking Client API documentation.